 To request a hotspot for wifi/internet access, please contact the helpdesk.

-Hotspots are only for academic purposes and are subject to a monthly data cap of 5GB.
-Usage beyond the 5GB will be at a reduced speed.
+Hotspots are only for academic purposes and are subject to a monthly data cap.
+Usage beyond the cap will be at a reduced speed.

 If you have internet access at home and are experiencing issues, a hotspot may not resolve these issues.
 Please contact your internet provider first and/or use some of the troubleshooting steps below, prior to contacting the helpdesk.